• Skip to primary navigation

 To freeze unbaked empanadas, prepare them as directed except for brushing the tops with egg wash.
 Then place them in a single layer on a sheet pan lined with parchment paper, making sure they don’t touch.
 Place them in the freezer for 3 hours, then transfer the frozen empanadas to freezer-safe storage bags or containers and freeze for up to 3 months.
 Let them thaw completely before baking, then brush the tops with an egg wash and bake like normal.
 You can also bake from frozen by adding 5-10 minutes to the baking time.

-To reheat, place empanadas on a sheet pan lined with parchment paper and heat in a 350°F for 5-10 minutes.
+To reheat, place empanadas on a sheet pan lined with parchment paper and heat in a 350ยฐF for 5-10 minutes.
 You can also reheat them in the microwave in 1-minute increments until they’re warmed through.

-4.75 from 4 votes
+4.73 from 11 votes

 Beef Empanadas Recipe